plblum/jivs/planning/Planning Jivs-DOM.md

 The exact child-service list is still being designed.
 The initial candidates are:

 - an element resolver that understands the requested role;
-- the stateless Jivs callback façade, with four registered dispatcher factories;
+- the stateless dispatcher service, with four registered dispatcher factories;
 - separate replaceable text-value, native-value, field-presentation, and form-presentation installers;
 - a composite editor installer;
 - an ARIA service;
 - error-message generation and formatting.

-This answers the earlier question about whether the DOM callback façade should be a separate companion object.
-It can be a child service, such as `domServices.callbacks`, while `DomServices` owns its construction and dependencies.
+This answers the earlier question about whether the DOM dispatcher service should be a separate companion object.
+It can be a child service, such as `domServices.dispatchers`, while `DomServices` owns its construction and dependencies.
 Applications can replace that child service without replacing the entire DOM service collection.

 Each installer owns or receives the factory it needs to create a per-element adapter.
 Factories are not separate public `DomServices` properties unless a future shared-capability requirement justifies exposing one.
 The installer properties themselves have getter and setter access so applications can replace their interface-typed implementations.